ClementNerma/NightOS/docs/specs/kernel/hardware.md

 ## Hardware detection

 Devices are detected during the boot process and then periodically after startup.
-This allows to hotplug some additional components afterwards.
+This allows to hotplug some additional devices afterwards.

-As all components do not use the same connection protocols, the detection process depends on the connection:
+As all devices do not use the same connection protocols, the detection process depends on the connection:

-* PCI-Express components are detected through their Configuration Space
+* PCI-Express devices are detected through their Configuration Space
-* IDE/SATA components are detected through the IDE/SATA controller
+* IDE/SATA devices are detected through the IDE/SATA controller
-* USB components are enumerated through the USB protocol stack
+* USB devices are enumerated through the USB protocol stack

-Some components may not be detected through these though, such as some legacy ISA devices, which will be detected through a set of methods like ACPI enumeration or simply checking UART serial ports.
+Some devices may not be detected through these though, such as some legacy ISA devices, which will be detected through a set of methods like ACPI enumeration or simply checking UART serial ports.

 ## Connection interface identifier

-The *connection interface identifier* (CII) is a 4-byte number describing what a component is connected to:
+The *connection interface identifier* (CII) is a 4-byte number describing what a device is connected to: hardw
 - Connection type (1 byte):
   - `0x01`: PCI-Express
   - `0x02`: IDE